raveenapp/website/content/posts/2024presidential-traverse.md

   width=50%
   >}}

-This route is slightly off, instead of this start point, we started at the Mount Webster Trailhead and added Mount Jackson to our hike!
+This route is slightly off.
+We started at the Mount Webster Trailhead and added Mount Jackson to our hike!

 ## Mileage